drasbaek/finetuning-gpt3-danish-news/README.md

 # Fine-tuning GPT-3 for Synthetic Danish News Generation
 This repository contains the code written for the paper titled, **"Fine-tuning GPT-3 for Synthetic Danish News Generation" (Almasi & Schiønning, 2023)**.

-The project involves fine-tuning GPT-3 to produce synthetic news articles in Danish and evaluating the model in binary classification tasks.
+The project involved fine-tuning GPT-3 to produce synthetic news articles in Danish and evaluating the model in binary classification tasks.
 The evaluation relied on both human participants (A) and machine classifiers (B).

-To read the details of this evaluation, please refer to our paper.
+To read the details of this evaluation, please refer to (Almasi & Schiønning, 2023).

 ## Reproducibility
-Due to constraints with copyright and GDPR, only the test data and the synthetically generated GPT-3 data is uploaded to the GitHub.
-For all other purposes, `dummy` data is provided to reproduce the pipeliens (see also `Project Structure`).
+Due to constraints with copyright and GDPR, only the test data and the synthetically generated GPT-3 data is uploaded to this GitHub repository.
+For all other purposes, `dummy` data is provided to reproduce the pipelines (see also `Project Structure`).
 To run any of the pipelines, follow the instructions in the `Pipeline` section.

 For any other questions regarding the project, please [contact](https://github.com/drasbaek/finetuning-gpt3-danish-news/tree/main#authors) the authors.